jsiegenthaler/hueget/README.md

 A simple API to control Philips Hue lamps with http GET requests.
 Written in September 2021.
+Adapted to support Philips Hue API V2 in November 2021.

+BRANCH CREATED 13.11.2021 - WORK IN PROGRESS

 # Background
 The existing Philips Hue REST API requires a PUT request to control the Hue lights and groups.